bmsuisse/lakeapi/README.md

 ## Environment Variables

-CONFIG_PATH: The path of the config file, defaults to config.yml
+ - CONFIG_PATH: The path of the config file, defaults to `config.yml`.
+If you want to split the config, you can specify a folder, too
-DATA_PATH: The path of the data files, defaults to data.
-Paths in config.yml are relative to DATA_PATH
+ - DATA_PATH: The path of the data files, defaults to `data`.
+Paths in `config.yml` are relative to DATA_PATH
-ENABLE_SQL_ENDPOINT: Set this to 1 to enable the SQL Endpoint
+ - ENABLE_SQL_ENDPOINT: Set this to 1 to enable the SQL Endpoint

 ## Config File